Vibrant Catherine Wheel Afghan

 HELP Below for the circles (bottom of circles as seen in this pattern)

-CL – Cluster (Begin double crochet as normal and stopping one step before finalizing the stitch.
+CL - Cluster (Begin double crochet as normal and stopping one step before finalizing the stitch.
 This will keep the loops adding onto the crochet hook.
-For this pattern, you will end up with a total of 8 loops before pulling the yarn through all loops to form the under side of the circle.)
+For this pattern, you will end up with a total of 8 loops before pulling the yarn through all loops to form the underside of the circle.)
 This has multiple sets of 10.
 There are 8 sets of 10 stitches in this pattern.
 If you want a larger or smaller mat, reduce the stitch sets or add more stitch sets.
-At the end of the desired length of chain, add 3 extra chains.
+At the end of the desired length of the chain, add 3 extra chains.

 Vibrant Catherine Wheel Afghan

-Pattern below is for the identical version for what is seen in this picture.
+The pattern below is for the identical version for what is seen in this picture.
 You can use this pattern for a throw, afghan or any other creative idea you may have.
 Change colours as you want to.